 Surface sediment was taken and stored in 50-ml centrifuge tube in -20°C freezer.
 In the lab, the sediment samples were freeze-dried for 3 to 5 days to measure wet weight (before freeze-drying), dry weight (after freeze-drying), water content, and porosity.
 An aliquot of freeze-drying sediment (~0.4 g) was acidified with HCl to remove calcium carbonate, combusted at 1000˚C with pure oxygen, and analyzed with a Flash EA 1112 elemental analyzer for total organic carbon (TOC).

-Before calculating the stock of detritus OC, the core area (m2) was first converted to volume (m3) by multiplying the sampling depth (i.e., 0.1 m).
+Before calculating the stock of detritus OC, the core area (m2) was first converted to volume (m3) by multiplying the depth (i.e., 10 cm) at which the macrofauna may dwell.
 The volume was then converted into mass by assuming the sediment bulk density of 2.65 (g/ cm3) (Eleftheriou, 2013).
 Finally, the OC stock was sediment mass multiplying TOC content (%) and divided by the sampling area to the unit of mg C/ m2.
+Because only a small aliquot of sediment was used in TOC measurement, the sample likely missed the larger fauna and was considered only containing OC.

 Sediment community oxygen consumption (SCOC)

 Three core tubes recovered from a megacorer were used to measure sediment community oxygen consumption (SCOC).
 The incubation was taken place in a dark, temperature-controlled water bath.
 If the supernatant water was insufficient to fill the core tube, the sediment core was carefully filled with bottom water collected from the CTD rosette.
 The core tube was then closed hermetically with a custom-built HDPE lid, and air bubbles were carefully removed.
 A magnetically driven impeller (60–80 rpm) attached to the core lid gently circulated the water during the incubation.
 Then, the sediments were acclimated for approximately 6 hours until the flocculent materials settled and the overlying water was clear.
 The dissolved oxygen concentration was measured every 8 hours with a miniature oxygen optode (i.d.
 2 mm) through a sampling port on the core lid (PreSens® Microx 4).
 According to Glud (2008), the dissolved oxygen concentration was measured until it decreased by 15% of the initial concentration to prevent hypoxic stress.
-The fluxes of oxygen into or out of the sediments was calculated as:
+The fluxes of oxygen into or out of the sediments were calculated as:

 Flux=Change in contentration ∙ VCore area ∙ Time (eq.3),